-- What is that heavy metals contamination in shilajit or other food?
+- What is the heavy metal contamination in shilajit or other food?

-- What is the most contaminated product in my daily ration?
+- What is the most contaminated product in my daily dose?

 - How do I understand the numbers from the Certificate of Analyses?

-I answer these questions many times, over the phone and email.
-And recently, I saw the consumer warning for Ayurvedic shilajit, which was made by Mike Adams, the Health Ranger.
-Besides that, our brand is listed as “far more appropriate” many people start to fear the hidden danger of heavy metals.
+We answer these questions many times, over the phone and email.
+And recently, We saw the consumer warning for Ayurvedic shilajit, which was made by Mike Adams, the Health Ranger.
+Although our brand is listed as “far more appropriate,” many people are fearful of the hidden danger of heavy metals.

 Here is our Certificate of Analyses for Solid Himalayan Shilajit.
-Based on these numbers we would like to compare the amount of Heavy Merals with other foods.
+Based on these numbers we would like to compare the amount of Heavy Metals with other foods.

-Some of us fear the horrendous disaster, but when you know the chances, when and how it may happen, you have a confidence that it won’t happen to you.
-You can take control on the situation and avoid that.
+Some of us may fear an imagined disaster, but when you know the odds, when and how it may happen, you can have the confidence that it won’t happen to you.
+You can take control of the situation.

 Does It Have Toxic Heavy Metals ?

-Shilajit is rich with trace metals and minerals, just like a fruit rich with vitamins.
-It has a full stack of trace elements, including the metals with regulated limits for daily intake.
-Let’s pay attention to the certain metals which is Cadmium, Lead, Arsenic, Aluminum and Mercury.
+Shilajit is rich with trace metals and minerals, just like a fruit that is rich with vitamins.
+It has a full load of trace elements, including the metals, with regulated limits for daily intake.
+Let’s pay attention to to these particular metals: Cadmium, Lead, Arsenic, Aluminum and Mercury.

-Many foods contain heavy metals… Did you ever not buy a chocolate because it may have lead or shrimps because of arsenic ?
+Many foods contain heavy metals… Have you ever avoided buying chocolate because it might contain lead, or shrimp because it might contain arsenic?

 Types Of Heavy Metals In Shilajit